 Jekka’s vegetable seeds

 At Jekka’s we believe herbs are “all useful plants” (Read Jekka’s blog on “understanding herbs” for more information).
-This includes vegetables and, in the past, vegetables were herbs.
+This includes vegetables as, in the past, vegetables were known as herbs.
 The word vegetable, meaning a plant grown for food, was not derived until the 17th century.
 Previously edible plants were all known as 'Pot Herbs,' referring to the cooking pot over the open fire not, as commonly believed, that they are grown in a pot; for example, Pot Marigold and Pot Marjoram, thereby indicating the historical use of these two plants.
 It was only after plants started to be cultivated for both flavour and size that the term vegetable was developed, creating a new category of plants.

 Growing vegetables, like growing herbs in general, is an enjoyable activity for all ages.
 There is nothing more rewarding than seeing a seed unfurl, nurturing it and then using it in a delicious meal.
 At Jekka’s we have extended our seed range to include some of our favourite vegetables.
 With a collection of over 100 different herb seeds, you will find something that really suits your taste buds.